fedepaol/fedepaol.github.io/source/_posts/2016-01-01-cached-rest-requests-with-rxjava.markdown

 A working example of the following code can be found [in my github repo here](https://github.com/fedepaol/RxRestSample) To write this sample, I started from the abused Github apis which seems to power the 99% of the rest related examples.
 Sorry about that.

 First there is the storage.
-I wrapped a sqllite helper (which I happily generated with [my handy script](https://github.com/fedepaol/Android-sql-lite-helper)) with a class that contains a [PublishSubject](http://reactivex.io/RxJava/javadoc/rx/subjects/PublishSubject.html) which can be subscribed to and which we will notify when the insertion methods are called:
+I wrapped a SQLite helper (which I happily generated with [my handy script](https://github.com/fedepaol/Android-sql-lite-helper)) with a class that contains a [PublishSubject](http://reactivex.io/RxJava/javadoc/rx/subjects/PublishSubject.html) which can be subscribed to and which we will notify when the insertion methods are called:

 ```Java
 public class ObservableRepoDb {